myColorsWeb/myColorsWeb/README.md

 - ### Favorites
   - A persistant list of favorited colors
+  - Features a Color picker which allows one to add a custom color to Favorites
   - You must create an account to use Favorites

 - ### Animations